jollymonsterstudio/PlayerCharacterSeries/Movement02/README.md

 # Unreal Engine C++ Player Character
-### Movement 01 - Crouch & Stance Changes using Animation Blending + State Machine
+### Movement 02 - Walk, Run, Strafe !? using Blendspaces

 Hey guys,

-This is the first video in our Unreal Engine C++ Player Character Movement series talking about crouch and armed states as well as how to handle animation blends between them.
+This is the next video in our Unreal Engine C++ Player Character Movement series talking about creating animation states that move our character from a walk to a run, as well expand our stance switching by adding in a new blendspace for strafing.

-You can find more details on the subject here: http://jollymonsterstudio.com/2019/03/28/unreal-c-tutorial-player-character-series-movement-crouch-stance-changes-using-animation-blending-state-machine/
+You can find more details on the subject here: TBD

-You can find the associated video tutorial here: https://youtu.be/PH43xrZN0xM
+You can find the associated video tutorial here: TBD

 Hope this helps, Thanks.